Ely, Cambridgeshire: Toponymy

 The origin and meaning of Ely's name have always been deemed obscure by place name scholars and are still disputed.
-The earliest record of the name is in the Latin text of Bede's Ecclesiastical History of the English People, where he wrote Elge.
+The earliest record of the name is in the Latin text of Bede's Ecclesiastical History of the English People, written c.
+731, where it is written as Elge.
 This is apparently not a Latin name, and subsequent Latin texts nearly all used the forms Elia, Eli, or Heli with inorganic H-.
 In Old English charters, and in the Anglo-Saxon Chronicle, the spelling is usually Elig.
+Bede states that the name was a reference to the large number of eels caught in the marshes there.

 Skeat derived the name Ely from what he called "O[ld] Northumbrian" ēlġē, meaning "district of eels".
 This uses a hypothetical word *ġē, which is not recorded in isolation but thought by some to be related to the modern German word Gau, meaning "district".
 The theory is that the name then developed a vowel to become ēliġē, and was afterwards re-interpreted to mean "Eel Island".
 This essentially is the explanation accepted by Reaney, Ekwall, Mills and Watts.

 But difficulties remain.
 Bailey, in his discussion of ġē names, has pointed out that Ely would be anomalous if really from ēlġē "eel district", being remote from the areas where possible examples of ġē names occur, and moreover, there is no parallel for the use of a fish-name in compounds with ġē.
 More seriously, the usual English spelling remains Elig, even in the dative case used after many prepositions, where Elige would be expected if the second element were īġ "island".
 This is in conflict with all the other island names which surround Ely.

-Problems also remain, as pointed out by historian Mac Dowdy, as the word eel (or similar) did not exist at the time of the founding of Ely, and they were instead referred to as aguilla or anguilles until the 1300s.
-Mac proposes that instead the city gets its name from the word "Elysium", later shortened to Ely.
-This is believed as Etheldreda's chamberlain, Ovin, described it as "an ancient place of great spiritual importance to the people of the region, a paradise".
-This was later changed as Wilfrid's chronicler used the Latin term for Paradise "Elysium".

 Another option, discussed by Miller in Fenland Notes and Queries, is that the name is an old Celtic name deriving either from the Brythonic helig (modern Welsh helyg) meaning willows or heli meaning salt water.
 Miller construes the name as meaning the singular and thinks it odd a place so abounding in the trees would be called 'a willow'.